Heritage Guidelines & Overlays

 View Council's Heritage Design Guidlines

-Heritage Design Guidelines 2017(PDF, 6MB) as adopted by Council in C132 and awaiting Ministerial approval.
+Heritage Design Guidelines 2017(PDF, 6MB) as adopted by Council.

 Each Heritage Overlay citation provides a history, description and reasons the place or precinct is an important part of Stonnington’s heritage.
 Citations for individual heritage places and heritage precincts in the City of Stonnington are now available directly from the Victorian Heritage Database.